Featured image of post Terraform Variables Explained: Simplifying Azure Infrastructure Code

 }

-• value: The data you want to output.
-This can be a simple value or a complex expression.
+• value: The actual data you want to expose

-• description: An optional field to describe what this output represents.
+• description: (Optional) Explain what this output represents

-• sensitive: Set this to true if the output contains sensitive data that shouldn’t be displayed in logs.
+• sensitive: Set this to true if the data shouldn’t be shown in the terminal

 Practical Examples in Azure